vitessio/website/content/en/docs/21.0/reference/vreplication/throttling.md

 ### Target Throttling

 On the target side, VReplication wishes to consult the overall health of the target shard (there can be multiple shards to a VReplication workflow, and here we discuss the single shard at the end of a single VReplication stream).
 That shard may serve production traffic unrelated to VReplication.
-VReplication therefore consults the internal equivalent of `/throttler/check` when writing data to the shard's primary.
-This checks the MySQL replication lag on relevant replicas in the shard.
-The throttler will delay the VReplication writes of both table-copy and changelog events until the shard's replication lag is under the defined threshold (1s by default).
+VReplication therefore consults the tablet throttler when writing data to the shard's primary.
+This checks the MySQL replication lag on relevant replicas in the shard, and/or any other configured metrics.
+The throttler will delay the VReplication writes of both table-copy and changelog events until the shard's replication lag or other metrics are below their respective thresholds..

 ### Source Throttling

 On the source side, VReplication only affects the single MySQL server it reads from, and has no impact on the overall shard.
-VStreamer, the source endpoint of VReplication, consults the equivalent of `/throttler/check-self`, which looks for replication lag on the source host.

-As long as `check-self` fails — meaning that the replication lag is not within the defined threshold (1s by default) — VStreamer will not read table data, nor will it pull events from the changelog.
+VStreamer, the source endpoint of VReplication, consults the tablet's throttler.
+By default this looks for replication lag on tablet's MySQL server.
+It may look for additional/other metrics per configuration.
+As long as any of the metrics exceeds its threshold, VStreamer will not read table data, nor will it pull events from the changelog.

 ### Impact of Throttling